nozzelozze/discord-bot-mc-cords/README.md

 ## Save
 Can save coordinates with the `/save` command.
 This will be stored to be later accessed with other commands.
-Users can also later delete commands if needed.
+Users can also later delete commands.

 ## Show